karottenreibe/luapdf/README.md

     make CC=clang

-Note to packagers: you may wish to build luakit with:
+Note to packagers: you may wish to build luapdf with:

     make DEVELOPMENT_PATHS=0

-To prevent luakit searching in relative paths (`./config` & `./lib`) for user configs.
+To prevent luapdf searching in relative paths (`./config` & `./lib`) for user configs.

 The `USE_LUAJIT=1`, `USE_UNIQUE=0`, `PREFIX=/path`, `DEVELOPMENT_PATHS=0`,